VLF Force 1: Wheels

 The Force 1 V10 is fitted with 21 in aluminum four-spoke wheels, with a width of 10.5 in in the front and 13 in in back.
 The Pirelli P Zero high-performance tires are sized at 305/25/ZR21 in the front with 355/25/ZR21 in the rear.
 The Force 1 V10 is outfitted with Brembo high performance brakes.

 Production

 After debuting at the 2016 Detroit Auto Show, it was announced that an initial run of 50 cars was planned in 2016.
 The first two units, including the vehicle displayed at the 2016 Detroit Auto Show, took only 10 weeks to build, and Bob Lutz claimed the initial development only required $10 million in investment.
 Production took place at VLF's Auburn Hills, Michigan manufacturing facility beginning in April 2016.
 Deliveries were planned for Q3 of 2016.
 As part of the partnership with Ben Keating, all 50 units would be exclusively be available through Keating's Viper Exchange dealership.
-Pricing for the Force 1 V10 will start at $286,500.
+Prices for the Force 1 V10 will start at $286,500.
 VLF had future plans to distribute both the Force 1 V10 and the VL Destino through a small group of domestic dealerships, though no plans to create exclusive dealerships were made.
 Only five cars were actually produced.